Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Related Works

 Though Deep Learning based methods can efficiently predict Landslides, the architectures of these algorithms are complex in structure and computationally expensive.
-Even for training purpose, to build an effective model, deep neural networks need a large amount of training data.
+Even for training purposes, to build an effective model, deep neural networks need a large amount of training data.
+In this context, to find an efficient but less computationally expensive framework for Landslide study, researchers have studied the potential of Ensemble-based, Probabilistic, and Hybrid Machine Learning classifiers for Landslide Susceptibility Prediction.
+Bagging-based Reduced Error Pruning Trees (BREPT), a novel hybrid machine learning classifier, was proposed by \citet{PHAM2019} with notable performance in Landslide Susceptibility.
+Similarly, another tree-based hybrid classifier was proposed by \citet{Saro2019} with impressive AUC scores.
+Also, the Classification and Regression Tree (CART) algorithm outperformed Multilayer Perceptron-based classifiers in some recent studies\citep{HUANG-ML2020}. \\

-In this context, to find an efficient but less computationally expensive framework for Landslide study, researchers have studied the potential of Ensemble based, Probabilistic and Hybrid Machine Learning classifier for Landslide Susceptibility Prediction.
-Bagging based Reduced Error Pruning Trees (BREPT), a novel hybrid machine learning classifier, was proposed by \citet{PHAM2019} with notable performance in Landslide Susceptibility.
-Similarly, another tree based hybrid classifier was proposed by \citet{Saro2019} with impressive AUC scores.
-Also, Classification and Regression Tree (CART) algorithm outperformed Mulitlayer Perceptron based classifiers in some recent studies\citep{HUANG-ML2020}.
-Some state art studies outlined the extreme potential of ensemble based or gradient boosting based machine learning classifiers through comparative analysis of ensemble machine learning methods and gradient boosting algorithm with several other methods \citep{Fang, Sahin}.
-Tree based enemble algorithms showed prominent performance; Random Forest leading with impressive results in the study of \citet{MERGHADI2020}.
-Hybrid Random Forest based models with GeoDetector and RFE for factor optimization were developed by \citep{ZHOU2021}.
-Extreme Boosting algorithms tends to outperform in comparison with linear classifier by robust feature extraction and abilty to deal with outliers \citep{Rabby-Dataset}.
+Some state art studies outlined the extreme potential of ensemble-based or gradient boosting-based machine learning classifiers through comparative analysis of ensemble machine learning methods and gradient boosting algorithms with several other methods \citep{Fang, Sahin}.
+Tree-based ensemble algorithms showed prominent performance; Random Forest led with impressive results in the study of \citet{MERGHADI2020}.
+Hybrid Random Forest-based models with GeoDetector and RFE for factor optimization were developed by \citep{ZHOU2021}.
+Extreme Boosting algorithms tend to outperform in comparison with linear classifiers by robust feature extraction and the ability to deal with outliers \citep{Rabby-Dataset}.
 However, Support Vector Machine and Logistic Regression exhibited significant performance in Landslide Susceptibility prediction and also outperformed ANN(Artificial Neural Network) in some studies \citep{Chen2018, Kalantar}.
 A novel machine learning method with the integration of unsupervised machine learning method K- Means Clustering and supervised Decision Tree based classifier was proposed by \citet{GUO2021}.